-b.
+- b.
 A disqualified player must leave the playing enclosure under the escort of team personnel before the next play after his disqualification.
-He must remain out of view of the field of play under team supervision for the duration of the game.
+He must remain out of view of the field of play under team supervision for the duration of the game. - c.
+A player serving a first-half suspension due to his disqualification in the team's previous game may participate in pre-game warm-up activities.
+During the first half he must remain out of view of the field of play under team supervision.